 How complex trauma may show up

 Complex post-traumatic stress disorder (C-PTSD) describes PTSD symptoms plus deeper struggles with feelings, self-worth, and relationships.
-A qualified clinician should make that diagnosis.
-At home, the first clue may be that the problem is showing up in more places than flashbacks or nightmares alone.
+It can affect more than fear memories alone.

 How trauma can affect identity and relationships